 Accommodating up to 9,000 cruise passengers, Dream Cruises’ “Global Class” will become world's largest liners by passenger capacity.
 Its 2500 staterooms are in various categories, including villas, penthouses, theme suites, suites, balcony cabins, inside cabins.
 The Global Class will feature the signature 151-suite luxury “ship-within-a-ship’ concept of Dream Cruises, “The Palace”.

-Featuring 20m2 of space, the Global Class cabins will be the most spacious staterooms in the industry, larger than any other cruise company, and are designed for 2 but can accommodate up to 4 guests, suitable for group travellers and families.
+Featuring 20m2 of space, the Global Class cabins will be the most spacious staterooms in the industry, larger than any other cruise company, and are designed for 2 but can accommodate up to 4 guests, suitable for group travelers and families.
 A 2-bathroom design allows for several people to get ready at once.
 The cabin’s sofa bed easily unfolds to sleep an additional 2 guests comfortably.
 A privacy curtain can be closed to divide the stateroom into separate sleeping and seating areas.

 State-of-the-art technology includes Bluetooth locks and smart system allowing guests to control various functions like mood lighting and air-conditioning via a smartphone app, voice recognition or a touch-screen panel.
 Smart sensors are able to detect occupants in the stateroom to automatically adjust the temperature and lights for better energy efficiency.
 Triple vent air-conditioning outlets ensure air distribution for maximum relaxation.